thinkoverit/assignments/Angular.md

 Wecome, Thank you for showing interest in growing with us at Pixel6.
 Wish you best of luck for the assignment.
 Please read the entire document carefully before you start writing code.

 # Assignment
 You will be creating an Angular application as described below.
-You can use any plugin / framework of your choice, Like for CSS you may use bootstrap / Material, for date fields you may use https://github.com/kekeh/ngx-mydatepicker.
+You can use any plugin / framework of your choice, like for CSS you may use bootstrap / Material, for date fields you may use https://github.com/kekeh/ngx-mydatepicker or momentJS.
+You may start with any `Angular starter app` you are comfortable with.

 ## Form to apply for a Personal Loan
 - The form should have fields for `city`, `panNumber` `fullname`, `email`, `mobile` and `otp` in this sequence.